massalabs/massa-docs/hackathon.rst

   collection of examples of Massa smart contracts
 - :ref:`External resources <web3-external-resources>` is a collection of
   useful resources developed by external contributors.

+**You should be all set to start building on-top of Massa now.
+Good luck!**